peterfarrell/django-heralder/README.md

 - Browser-based previewing of messages
 - Maintains a history of messaging sending attempts and can view these messages
 - Disabling notifications per user
+- Auto conversion of HTML emails to text versions

+# History

+Django-Heralder is a fork of the legacy [Django-Herald](https://github.com/worthwhile/django-herald).

 # Python/Django Support